Skip to content

 \[P(X_1 \leq x_1, \ldots, X_n \leq x_n) = P(X_{\pi(1)} \leq x_1, \ldots, X_{\pi(n)} \leq x_n)\]

-In plain English: Exchangeability means "the order doesn't matter."
+In plain English: Exchangeability means "the order does not matter."
 If you shuffled your data points randomly, the statistical properties would be the same.
-This is weaker than requiring the data to be independent—it just requires that no observation is systematically different from the others.
+This is weaker than requiring independence, but it still rules out systematic differences between earlier/later observations, data sources, or collection rules.

 Key insight for conformal prediction: Under exchangeability, if we add a new observation \(X_{n+1}\) from the same distribution, then \((X_1, \ldots, X_n, X_{n+1})\) remains exchangeable [Angelopoulos & Bates, 2023].
 This means that \(X_{n+1}\) is equally likely to have the \(k\)-th largest value among all \(n+1\) observations for any \(k \in \{1, \ldots, n+1\}\).